twarik/world-population/README.md

 # Analysis of the world population

-This repository is a small analsys of the world plus interractive visualisation with [Bokeh] [https://bokeh.org/].
+This repository is a small analsys of the world plus interractive visualisation with [Bokeh](https://bokeh.org/).